aimat-lab/3DSC/README.md

 - `tc`: The critical temperature in Kelvin.
 Non-superconductors have a *T*<sub>c</sub> of 0.
 - `cif`: The path to the cif file from the directory `superconductors_3D/superconductors_3D/` on.
 If the name contains `synth_doped` this means that this structure was artificially doped.

 Additionally to these three basic columns of the 3DSC<sub>MP</sub> database, there are a lot of columns which were important in the matching and adaptation algorithm, which are from the original Materials Project database or which were important for the anaylsis in our paper.
-These columns are less important if you just want to use the 3DSC<sub>MP</sub>, but they might be interesting for everyone looking to improve the 3DSC<sub>MP</sub> or reproduce the results in our paper:
+These columns are less important if you just want to use the 3DSC<sub>MP</sub>, but they might be interesting for everyone looking to improve the 3DSC<sub>MP</sub> or reproduce the results in our paper.

 - `MAGPIE.*`: MAGPIE feature vectors of the chemical formula of this material.
+Missing in the github version (see note below).
 - `SOAP.*`: DSOAP feature vectors of the structure.
+Missing in the github version (see note below).
 - `.*_2`: All columns ending with `_2` are the columns from the original structure from the Materials Project or columns added in the process of cleaning the initial Materials Project database.
 `totreldiff`: The $\Delta_\mathrm{totrel}$ from the paper, a measure of the difference between the original chemical formula of the SuperCon and of the Materials Project.
 - `formula_frac`: The normalization factor of the chemical formulas.